 Funding for SSTF has been provided by Bill & Melinda Gates Foundation, Great Lakes Higher Education Corporation & Affiliates and The Kresge Foundation.
-Education Commission of the States (ECS), a national education policy organization, oversees SSTF.
+Strong Start to Finish is supported by Education Commission of the States (ECS), a nonpartisan policy nonprofit organization.

 "These grants will make a critical connection between developmental education reforms and guided pathways so that many more historically underserved students will succeed," said Amy Kerwin, Vice President, Community Investments, Great Lakes Higher Education Corporation & Affiliates and Chair of the Strong Start to Finish Funder Advisory Board.
 "This is also a new, deeply collaborative opportunity for philanthropy," she said.
 "It's a new way of working to achieve a new level of results."